PADI Advanced Snorkeler (Skin Diver)

 An Advanced Open Water Diver certification also opens the door to dive sites deeper than 18m/60ft

 If you don't have the opportunity to dive for six months (or longer), you can quickly refresh the knowledge and skills you learned in Open Water with the PADI ReActivate® program.
-Your PADI certification never expires, but after a long period of inactivity, you may want to brush up on diving fundamentals and safety procedure.
+Your PADI certification never expires, but after a long period of inactivity, you may want to brush up on diving fundamentals and safety procedures.